CCIFISAT/week_of_coding/Day 1/readme.md

 # Basic Instructions

-**You can find out DAY 1 examples from this link:** https://codesandbox.io/s/github/Paul-es/day_1
+**You can also find out DAY 1 examples from this link:** https://codesandbox.io/s/github/Paul-es/day_1

 **Getting Started With Git:** https://youtu.be/zMgrv4PFt3M